zdravkov/kendo-docs/api/dataviz/chart.md

 The data item field which contains the summary type for [waterfall](#configuration-series.type) series.
 Summary columns are optional and can be one of two types:

-* "runningTotal" - Displays a running total from the last partial sum.
+* "runningTotal" - Displays the sum of all items since the last "runningTotal" point.
-* "total" - Displays the sum of all points in the series.
+* "total" - Displays the sum of all previous items.

 > The value, if any, of a data item marked as a summary point will be discarded.